mespinoza28/lending-club-pd-model/README.md

 probability that a borrower will default on their loan.

 Two notebooks cover the full pipeline:
-- `LendingClubProject_DataCleaning.ipynb` — data cleaning, feature engineering and WoE encoding
+- `LC_DataCleaning.ipynb` — data cleaning, feature engineering and WoE encoding
 - `PD_Model.ipynb` — model training, evaluation and comparison

 ## Results